harrycresswell/harry/content/page/how.md

 I work with startups and individuals who need a product designer experienced in building businesses from the ground up and launching them online.

 My clients tend to be those keen to execute ideas, but don’t necessarily have the technical skills to do so.
-Or those who’d rather save on big agency fees by investing their budget in good design from an independent designer, at an affordable rate.
+Or those who’d rather save on big agency fees by investing their budget in good design, at an affordable rate, from an independent designer.

 ## What I charge